open-contracting/kingfisher-collect/docs/cli.rst

 -  ``--package-pointer=STR`` (``-p``): The JSON Pointer to the value in the package.
 -  ``--release-pointer=STR`` (``-r``): The JSON Pointer to the value in the release.
 -  ``--truncate=NUM`` (``-t``): Truncate the value to this number of characters.
+-  ``--max-bytes=NUM``: Stop downloading an OCDS file after reading at least this many bytes.
+-  ``spider``: Run specific spiders.
+Omit to run all spiders.

 Get each publisher's publication policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~